grantcolley/atlas-origin/README.md

 ```

 ### Insert Seed Data
-In the **Atlas.API** [appsettings.json](https://github.com/grantcolley/atlas/blob/f00c8113c0c79c44718d347a139ab877e63a7b88/src/Atlas.API/appsettings.json#L51-L53) configuration file set `GenerateSeedData` and `GenerateSeedLogs` to true.
+In the **Atlas.API** [appsettings.json](https://github.com/grantcolley/atlas-origin/blob/dbd3270b3eb0374e8e4de1976051e9d35276bca5/src/Atlas.API/appsettings.json#L51-L54) configuration file set `GenerateSeedData` and `GenerateSeedLogs` to true.
 This will populate the database with seed data at startup.

 > [!WARNING]
-> If `"GenerateSeedData": "true"` the tables in the Atlas database will be truncated and repopulated with seed data every time the application starts.
+> If `"GenerateSeedData": "true"` the tables in the AtlasOrigin database will be truncated and repopulated with seed data every time the application starts.
 Existing data will be permanently lost.

 ```json
   "SeedData": {